Collective Nouns

 • Statistics is included in this year's Mathematics syllabus.

-• The statistics tell us the current trend is towards more consumers' spending.
+• The statistics tell us the current trend is toward more consumers' spending.

 • The enemy is calling for a ceasefire.